unyon/splurty/mac.md

 Step 8: Test
 ---------

- In the web development terminal window, where it says SSH, run this, _important note: after you run `rails s` it won't give you the prompt to continue to enter commands.
+ In the web development terminal window,  where it says `[Web Dev]` in blue, run this, _important note: after you run `rails s` it won't give you the prompt to continue to enter commands.
 This is by design, so move onto the next step even if it looks like it's just hanging_:

 ```
 cd /vagrant/src/firehose-test-app